alfi67-git/discord-rss/README.md

     cd discord-rss
     ```

+2. Go in main.py and specifie :
+    - The webhook bot url
+    - The name of the bot
+    - The url of the rss feed

-2. For Linux/macOS :
+3. For Linux/macOS :

     ```sh
     ./setup.sh
     ```

-3. For Windows :
+4. For Windows :

     ```bat
     setup.bat